mcoltmanns/yasl/README.md

 # yasl
 _Y_et _A_nother _S_tack _L_anguage

-Yasl is a stack-based IR for the yapl compiler.
+Yasl is a simple stack language.
-It features a minimal instruction set designed for easy retargeting to various backends.
+Its primary purpose is to provide an IR for my yapl compiler.